Lilly’s Story

 Shining a Light on Sesame Allergy

 Lilly is grateful for the protection and freedom she gained from treatment for her sesame children’s allergy.
-She hopes to reach a new level of awareness of sesame allergies and her own story.
+She hopes to reach a new level of awareness of being allergic to sesame and her own story.
 Shared here by her mother, it will make life safer for many others.
-Fifteen years ago, I sat my 17-month-old in her high chair and offered her one of my favourite foods for the first time before a children’s allergy test.
+Fifteen years ago, I sat my 17-month-old in her high chair and offered her one of my favourite foods for the first time before an allergy exam.
 She dug into the hummus enthusiastically for about five minutes until I realised with dread that she had hives covering her face and neck.
-For months, we knew that Lilly was prone to allergy issues.
+For months, we knew that Lilly was prone to these health issues.
 She already had difficulty with dairy.
 She had small, mysterious hives when she nibbled on her first bagel.

 First contact

-It wasn’t until that moment that we suspected a sesame allergy to the hummus — made heavily with tahini, which is ground sesame paste —.
-In those first weeks of confusion and fear after her reaction, our paediatrician threw her arms up and “said, “I guess you can be allergic to anything, can’t test for sesame Children’s allergy test.
-You can take her to a Children’s allergy test.”
-Thankfully, an allergist quickly refuted”that “advice” and promptly did blood and children’s allergy tests confirming not just a sesame allergy but dairy, oat, almond, and soy.
+It wasn’t until that moment that we suspected that she was allergic to the sesame in the hummus — made heavily with tahini, which is ground sesame paste —.
+In those first weeks of confusion and fear after her reaction, our paediatrician threw her arms up and “said, “I guess you can be allergic to anything.
+You can take her to a Children’s home allergy blood test.”
+Thankfully, an allergist quickly refuted”that “advice” and promptly did blood tests confirming that she was not just allergic to sesame but also dairy, oat, almond, and soy.

 Over the years, Lilly’s Allergies have changed in so many unexpected ways.
 Thankfully, so has the awareness of sesame as a major allergen.
 These past few weeks, with big changes to labelling laws and the surprising news that popular restaurants like WendWendy’sick-fil-A and Olive Garden are adding sesame to products previously considered safe, sesame is finally making headlines.
 This feels acute and scary for many families as safe foods and restaurants are now crossed off the list.
 But this level of awareness of sesame allergies is a huge leap.
 And there is hope.
 Lilly’s story is an excellent example of that.